AndrewLuyt/week4-project/harmful_weather.md

 ### Fixing `evtype`

+`evtype` may be the most important variable in our dataset.
+Later we'll be aggregating human and financial damage via the values in `evtype` and it's important that they reflect what we think they do.

-In the documentation there are 48 official allowable `evtype` values.
+In the NOAA documentation there are 48 official `evtype` values, corresponding to the various weather events they wish to record data for.

 In the dataset however, almost 1000 unique values exist.
-An examination of these shows this to have resulted from manual data entry.
+An examination shows this to have probably resulted from manual data entry.
 For example:

 ```r